 Interests & Aims

-My long-term goal is to develop a microbiome-informed agronomy taking into account the evolutionary and ecological complexity of plant-microbiota interactions in agricultural soils.
+My long-term goal is to develop a microbiome-informed agronomy grounded in the evolutionary and ecological complexity of plant-microbiota interactions in agricultural soils.

 My interests include:

-- The microbial ecology of biogeochemical cycling (e.g., nitrogen and carbon).
+- The microbial ecology of biogeochemical cycling, particularly nitrogen and carbon dynamics in agricultural systems.

 Sundaresan Lab | UC Davis